labex-labs/open-source-labs/git/30-seconds-of-git/challenge-push-changes/step1.md

 ## Problem

 As a developer, you may need to push your local changes to a remote repository to share your work with other team members or to deploy your code to a production environment.
-The `git push` command is used to push the latest changes from the local branch to the remote.
 However, before pushing the changes, you need to ensure that your local branch is up to date with the remote branch.
 If there are any conflicts between the local and remote branches, you need to resolve them before pushing the changes.

 ## Example